dexter-psychometrics/dextergui/README.md

 dextergui()
 ```

 This will open the user interface window in a shiny window.
 Switch to a Chrome, Firefox or Brave browser for best results&ast;.
 You must start a new project or open an existing project before more options will become available.
-For more information look on the help poage in dextergui or read the [vignette](https://CRAN.R-project.org/package=dextergui/vignettes/dextergui.html).
+For more information look on the help page in dextergui or read the [vignette](https://CRAN.R-project.org/package=dextergui/vignettes/dextergui.html).

 &ast; it also works in Internet Explorer but it does *not* work in Microsoft Edge.
 Not tested in Safari, Opera or other browsers.